-Are you looking for a classic YA fairy tale retelling of Mulan?
-Check out The Warrior Maiden by Melanie Dickerson, a book set in Lithuania and Poland.
+Do you love YA fairy tale retellings?
+Check out The Warrior Maiden by Melanie Dickerson, a classic Mulan story set in Lithuania and Poland.

-In this circumstance, I’d pass on the juicy steak too and chop off all my hair.
+In Mulan’s circumstance, I’d pass on the juicy steak, too, and chop off all my hair.
 That should say it all.

 Accompanied by her childhood friend, Mulan sets off for war with little training to help defeat the Teutonic Knights in Poland.
 Assuming her father’s name, Mikolai, Mulan soon realizes that although she cannot sword fight, she offers endless value to her comrades.